malintha/multi_uav_simulator/readme.md

 A Makefile has been compiled to install ros, install dependancies and/or create and build a catkin workspace, and build the entire uav simulator package.

-NOTE: This package currently runs with ROS1 which is only compatible on older linux distros - for example, it is NOT SUPPORTED on anything later than Ubuntu 20.04
+Note: This package currently runs with ROS1 which is only compatible on older linux distros - for example, it is not supported on anything later than Ubuntu 20.04

 **To get the makefile, run:**